wpeka/wplegalpages/readme.txt

 1. You can also use shortcodes of each template and save it as a post or page.

 = Will it protect my website? =
-WP Legal Pages provides you pre-approved templates.
+WPLegalPages provides you pre-approved templates.
 You may want to customize it as per your needs.
 Please consult your lawyer for any specific needs for compliance with your local law regulators.

 == Changelog ==
 = 2.4.0 =